kupson/udp-hole-punching/TFTP-NAT-UHP.md

 Note over ClientA,ClientB: UDP packet stream established
 ```

-Sending initial packets with limited Time-To-Live prevents the opposite NAT device from adding erroreus translation table entries.
+### Key Observations

-This can happen on some devices when they receive a UDP packet without existing translation table entry.
+Sending initial packets with a limited Time-To-Live (TTL) prevents the opposite NAT device from adding erroneous translation table entries—this can happen on some devices when receiving UDP packets for which no mapping exists yet.

-Once established the UDP packet stream would need to kept alive by sending keep-alive packets.
-That should prevent NAT Devices from removing the needed transation table entries.
+Once a UDP packet stream is established, keep-alive packets must be sent periodically to prevent NAT devices from expiring the translation table entries.

 ## Failed UDP Hole Punching

-Let's examine the scenario where one of the NAT devices is still a EIM-NAT type but the peer is a non-EIM-NAT type device that pick random port for each endpoint.
+Consider a scenario where one peer is behind an EIM-NAT and the other behind a non-EIM-NAT device, which assigns a random external port per endpoint.

 ```mermaid
 sequenceDiagram